doodspav/motionphoto/README.md

 Notes:
 - `<imagePath>` image format must be JPEG
-- `<keyFrameOffset>` is where the image is, in microseconds, from the start of the video file
+- `<keyFrameOffset>` is the image's time offset, in microseconds, from the start of the video file
 - `--overwrite` flag allows overwriting an existing file instead of returning an error

 ## Motion Photo Format